-My experience in documentary was a door opener for the professional career in other non-fiction outlets.
-In 2012 I debuted in non-scripted television and since then I have worked on a number of shows like "The Braxton Family Values", MTV "Punk'd", Discovery "The Wheel" and "Street Outlaws", PBS "Craft in America" and others.
-I also took part in educational projects, like exhibition films for The Newport Car Museum.
+When I became involved in the documentary in 2011, I realized that art and structure mastered in the scripted can be combined with my other passion - social activism and education.
+I have worked as a picture editor on five features like In Utero and several others, described in more details here.
+This experience was a door opener to my professional career in other non-fiction outlets.
+In 2012 I debuted in reality television and since then I have worked on a number of shows like "The Braxton Family Values", MTV "Punk'd", Discovery "The Wheel" and "Street Outlaws", PBS "Craft in America" and others.
+I also edited educational projects, like exhibition videos for The Newport Car Museum.

 Looking forward to working with you!